 The hotel was scheduled for demolition a few years ago but it was saved by a couple who decided to bring a piece of history back to life.
 Theatre Royal Hotel reopened on 24 November 2012 following a major refurbishment.
 An 1896 replica lamp hangs over the front door, and there’s a piano to provide some old time entertainment as you drink a West Coast brew.

-Bed and breakfast is provided, breakfast is served in the guest dining room.
+Bed and breakfast is provided at Theatre Royal Hotel and breakfast is served in the guest dining room.
 There’s a guest lounge and reading material includes copies of the Woman’s Weekly from the 1960’s.
-(Trip Advisor reviews).